If you are not happy with the product you have received, don't worry. You can always ship it back to us within 7 days without any deductions.

-Since ages, the Islamic attires of women, irrespective of the place, have continued to be a topic of discussion.
-Often, Hijab is publically viewed as something forced and oppressive.
-However, in a world like today, where freedom from all kinds of restrictions is the talk of the hour and the motivation of various protests and open rebellions, Hijab is not something that can be considered onerous.
-The women today, most of them, choose to wear Hijab because they find it liberating and empowering.
+For ages, the Islamic attires of women have continued to be a topic of discussion irrespective of the place.
+Often, the hijab is publically viewed as something forced and oppressive.
+However, in a world like today, where freedom from all kinds of restrictions is the talk of the hour and the motivation of various protests and open rebellions, hijab is not something that can be considered onerous.
+Most women today choose to wear hijab because they find it liberating and empowering.

-The constant need to defend their own choice to wear Hijab, Burqas or Kaftans (permanently or temporary) has left most of the women exhausted.
-Hijab and other Islamic garb have now become a powerful medium to express one’s faith, personality and even, to a certain extent, one’s tacit political view.
+The constant need to defend their own choice to wear hijab, burqas or kaftans (permanently or temporarily) has left most women exhausted.
+Hijab and other Islamic dress have now become a powerful medium to express one's faith, personality, and even, to a certain extent, one's implicit political view.

-Islamic garb marks the point where lines between fashion, faith and politics begins to blur.
-The fashion of such clothing does not negate the faith, even though it is restrictive (based on certain perspective), continues to blend with the fashion trends.
+Islamic dress marks the point where lines between fashion, faith, and politics begin to blur.
+The style of such Muslim clothing does not negate the faith, even though it is restrictive (based on certain perspectives), continues to blend with the fashion trends.

-Kaftans are loose-fitted modest dresses that cover the entire body and leave the face exposed.
-Kaftan may have an Islamic wellspring but it is cramped no longer to the tastes of the Muslim women, rather, it is now a modest clothing fashion style and trend adored, coveted and adopted even by the non-Muslim women, all over the world.
-It is available in various designs and colors, and made of exotic material to add to the charm of the wearer.
-In addition to the trend, it is also available for all types of weather as it can be made of wool, cashmere, silk, or cotton, and worn with a sash.
-The styles and uses of Kaftans vary from person to person and place to place.
+Kaftans are loose-fitted Islamic dresses that cover the entire body and leave the face exposed.
+Kaftan may have an Islamic wellspring, but it is cramped no longer to the tastes of the Muslim women; rather, it is now a Muslim women clothing fashion style and trend adored, coveted, and adopted even by the non-Muslim women all over the world.
+It is available in various designs and colours and made of exotic material to add to the wearer's charm.
+In addition to the trend, it is also available for all types of weather as it can be made of wool, cashmere, silk, or cotton and worn with a sash.
+The styles and uses of kaftans vary from person to person and place to place.
 It can be worn as an overcoat or an overdress.

-Burqas, like the Kaftans, are swaddling garments.
-The Burqa covers the complete body, including the face.
-This particular modest clothing style has, for most part of the past, been a political issue and therefore remains banned in about thirteen nations.
-It is one of the modest clothing that is still considered to be oppressive, a debatable statement.
+Burqas, like the kaftans, are swaddling garments.
+The burqa covers the complete body, including the face.
+For most of the past, this particular modest Islamic clothing style has been a political issue and remains banned in about thirteen nations.
+It is one of the Muslim clothing that is still considered to be oppressive, a debatable statement.